Booger Boing Review: Socially Acceptable Booger Flicking

 It’s a rather simple game that you would play while waiting at the doctor’s or in a restaurant while trying to avoid conversation with your awkward Tinder date.
 The premise is simple: You must navigate your booger to the end of each level while avoiding enemies and other threats.
-You’re scored based on the number of shots taken, whether or not you saved a lil’ snot and if you collected 100% of the gems.
+Your scored based on the number of shots taken, whether you saved a lil’ snot and if you collected 100% of the gems.

 If you’ve ever played Angry Birds, then the catapulting-style gameplay should come naturally.
 No two levels feel the same and most of them have more than one way to get through to the end.
 You’re given a number of environmental tools to utilize on your journey through the nose.
 Sticky surfaces, bubble lifts and springy surfaces provide multiple ways around each level.

-There’s also two optional objectives littered throughout each level.
+There are also two optional objectives littered throughout each level.
 You can save a helpless baby snot and collect 100% of the gems to earn extra stars.

 As a whole, the gameplay is smooth.
 There aren’t any hiccups or framerate issues and the game moves at a steady pace.

 While it looks kinda gross, the visuals are oddly appealing.
 The graphics look great with a smart use of bright colors to make it look lively.
 The fun looking characters and the colorful environment help to keep you engaged for quite some time, even when infuriation sets in.

 Booger Boing can be fun but it absolutely has its setbacks.
 For one thing, the aim assist only goes in one straight direction.
 There is no indication as to when your shot will angle or curve.
 This leaves many shots you take to be a mere guessing game.